minds-ai/zoom-drive-connector/README.md

 # Zoom-Drive-Connector

-This program downloads meeting recording from Zoom and uploads them to a specific folder on Google Drive.
-It's that simple.
+This program downloads meeting recordings from Zoom and uploads them to a specific folder on Google Drive.

 This software is particularly helpful for archiving recorded meetings and webinars on Zoom.
 It can also be used to distribute VODs (videos on demand) to public folder in Google Drive.
-This software aims to fill a missing piece of functionality in Zoom (after-the-fact video sharing).
+This software aims to fill a missing piece of functionality in Zoom (post-meeting recording sharing).

 ## Setup
 Clone the repository on to your machine.
 Create a file called `config.yaml` with